hstarmans/hexastorm/README.md

 ![c_i = c_{i-1}-\frac{2C_{i-1}}{4n_i+1}](http://www.sciweavers.org/tex2img.php?eq=c_i%20%3D%20c_%7Bi-1%7D-%5Cfrac%7B2C_%7Bi-1%7D%7D%7B4n_i%2B1%7D%20&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0)
 The division is implemented on the FPGA via the Euclidean algorithm.
 The number of steps is equal to the bit width.
 So for a bit width of 32 the maximum update frequency for a clock frequency of 100 MHz is 3.1 MHz.
+The update frequency is equal to beagle G at 1 Mhz.
 # Installation
  Although deprecated tools are installed via apio;
 ```